jonnonz1/nz-statute-book/acts/public/1986/fair-trading-act-1986.md

   - **uncertain event** has the meaning given in section 7 of the Insurance (Prudential Supervision) Act 2010.

 ### 46M Examples of unfair contract terms
-Without limiting section 46I, the following are examples of the kind of terms that, if in a consumer contract, may be unfair contract terms:
+Without limiting section 46I, the following are examples of the kind of terms that, if in a consumer contract or small trade contract, may be unfair contract terms:
   (a) a term that permits, or has the effect of permitting, one party (but not another party) to avoid or limit performance of the contract:
   (b) a term that permits, or has the effect of permitting, one party (but not another party) to terminate the contract:
   (c) a term that penalises, or has the effect of penalising, one party (but not another party) for a breach or termination of the contract: